MicrosoftDocs/Viva/Viva/engage/configure-your-yammer-network/manage-yammer-domains.md

 ---
-title: "Manage Yammer domains in Office 365"
+title: "Manage Viva Engage domains in Office 365"
-description: "When you add or remove verified domains in Office 365, they are automatically added or removed from your Yammer network." f1.keywords:
+description: "When you add or remove verified domains in Office 365, they are automatically added or removed from your Viva Engage network." f1.keywords:
 - NOCSH
 ms.author: v-bvrana